codemaster05330/timoanttila/README.md

 # Hi, I'm Timo Anttila

-I'm a full stack web developer who is passionate about making websites better and faster.
-Some technologies I enjoy working with include Svelte, PHP and SQL.
+Full Stack Web Developer specializing in PHP, JavaScript, ProcessWire, Svelte, and SQL engines.
+Passionately improving websites usage experience and loading time.
 Always want to surpass myself and my customers.
 When the customer feels they have received more than they originally ordered, I succeeded.

 - Designing and developing experiences that make people's lives simple.
 - Working at [Tuspe Design Oy](https://tuspe.com/) as a full stack developer and developing its business as an owner.